IP-CAM/Coinpal-Payment-Extension-for-Opencart-v.3.x/README.md

 Go to the OpenCart Section and Click Orders.

-You will see the Test Orders Marked as “Paid”
+You will see the test orders marked as “Paid”.

-Verify the Coins are in your chosen Coinpal Wallet (The addresses you input in Step #1.)
+Verify the coins are in your chosen Coinpal Wallet (these are the addresses you input during Step #1).

 You may also use a Block Explorer to verify if the transaction was processed.